guppyfish123/SOC_Lab/README.md

 <br><br>

 ## Key TakeAways
 Throughout this lab, we will will cover a diverse range of skill sets and a multitude of topics relating to Could Security, Cloud hosting/management, Design architecture and more.
-Our objective for this lab remains the fortification of our environment, adhering meticulously to industry-leading practices to safeguard our lab against potential malious threats actors.
+Our objective for this lab remains the fortification of our environment, adhering meticulously to industry-leading practices to safeguard our lab against potential malicious threats actors.
 Here's a glimpse of the some of the concepts we explore in this lab:
   - Harnessing the potency of a Key Vault, exemplified by AWS Secret Manager, to securely store and manage sensitive credentials.
   - Fine-tuning and managing the firewall configurations of our VMs, ensuring stringent control over inbound and outbound traffic.
   - Leveraging AWS EC2 Instances for the seamless creation and management of virtual machines, bolstering our infrastructure with cloud-native capabilities.